intrnl/esbuild-plugin-vanilla-extract/README.md

 Fork of the official esbuild plugin, with a few changes:

-- Changes how generated CSS files are imported normally, this removes the noise in the sourcemap.
+- Changes how generated CSS files are imported internally, this removes the noise in the sourcemap.
 - Adds a basic filesystem cache.